 16–17 September 2022, 8:00am–1:00pm PDT (UTC-7)

-Join scholars from around the world for a free, two-day virtual conference on the recently published second volume of the Edinburgh Critical Edition of the Complete Works of Alfred North Whitehead, co-hosted by WRP and Gonzaga University.
+This free, two-day virtual conference, co-hosted by WRP and Gonzaga University, examined the significance of the second volume of the Edinburgh Critical Edition of the Complete Works of Alfred North Whitehead.

 - Purchase a copy of the volume.

 - Subscribe to our blog on the right side of the page to receive updates.

 - Make a donation to support the publishing of future volumes of the Critical Edition.

 Conference video recordings